xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 Video
 For both run and rerun of a Test Case, browser-based or window-based video is recorded accordingly. (see example)

-For example:

-We have a Test Suite with 5 Test Cases, we select Retry Failed Execution Immediately for 3 times and run the Test Suite.

 ### Mail Recipients